Klüver–Bucy syndrome: In children

-Treatment/management
+Treatment

-Treatment for Klüver–Bucy syndrome focuses on controlling the present symptoms because no current intervention will cure the condition.
-Medications used to treat the symptoms include carbamazepines and leuprolide, which help reduce sexual behavior associated with Klüver–Bucy syndrome.
-For carbamazepines it has been shown to have the greatest effect when treating traumatic brain injury-derived Klüver–Bucy syndrome.
+Treatment for Klüver–Bucy syndrome focuses on controlling symptoms, as no current intervention can cure the condition.
+Medications used to treat these symptoms include carbamazepines, and leuprolide, which help reduce sexual behavior associated with Klüver–Bucy syndrome.
+Carbamazepines have been shown to have the greatest effect when treating traumatic brain injury–derived Klüver–Bucy syndrome.
 Other medications commonly utilized are mood stabilizers, antidepressants, and various antipsychotic drugs.

 In popular culture

-Klüver–Bucy syndrome was featured in the Radiolab episode, "Blame".
-The lead story featured a man who developed Klüver–Bucy syndrome after his second neurosurgery for epilepsy.
-The story was revisited by Radiolab in June 2017 (following parodious homage in Mac's turn when "The Gang Gets Analyzed" in season 8, episode 5 of It's Always Sunny In Philadelphia), augmented with further discussion with neurologist Dr. Sapolsky, who addresses the syndrome and the associated legal significance of neurological defenses.
-Klüver–Bucy syndrome was featured in the Black Box episode, "The Fear", the episode "Taboo" of the TV series Criminal Minds, the episode "Whistleblowers" of the TV series Blue Bloods, and the episode "Comfort's Overrated" of the TV series Royal Pains.
+Klüver–Bucy syndrome was featured in the lead story of the Radiolab episode "Blame".
+The show looked into a man who developed Klüver–Bucy syndrome after his second neurosurgery for epilepsy.
+The story was revisited by Radiolab in June 2017, augmented with further discussion with neuroscientist Dr. Robert Sapolsky, who addressed the syndrome and the associated legal significance of neurological defenses.

+In fiction, the Klüver–Bucy syndrome has been featured in the Black Box episode "The Fear", the "Whistleblowers" episode of Blue Bloods, the "Comfort's Overrated" episode of Royal Pains, and the Criminal Minds episode "Taboo".